Fasting: Day 6

 Earlier in the day, I took a whiff of a broth my mom cooked yesterday.
 It smelled really good.
 When I went out, I caught another whiff of someone’s cooking and again, it smelled really good.
 While I was in the mall today, I stopped to look at food visuals placed outside the restaurants.
 I looked at each picture dramatized the food, and visualized how the actual item would look.
 All this was purely appreciation as an observer; it didn’t make me feel like eating.

 Even when there was food within reach or when people ate next to me, it didn’t make me feel like eating.
 There have been numerous Chinese New Year candies lying around the house but none triggered my interest.
-At some points I even took some of the snacks and food that my parents cooked, and just examined them.
+At some points, I even took some of the snacks and food that my parents cooked, and just examined them.
 Some of these foods were the same foods that I ate in the past and carried some strong emotions for.
 Yet looking at them now, I started to see them as what they are – different ingredients and components put together and packaged as an item for eating.
 It definitely felt strange being so close to the food without having any desire to consume them at all, and being able to see them as what they really are.
 It is certainly a different state compared to before, when I saw food as my life source, energy, a companion, a friend.

-Viewing Food with Different Lens
+Viewing Food through Different Lens

 For sure, I am looking at food with a different lens now.
-Lens of an observer, rather than the lens of an active participant.
+The lens of an observer, rather than the lens of an active participant.
 It felt good not to be dictated by food.
 In the past, a lot of my eating behaviors were driven by emotions, by feeling a ‘need’ to eat, to power myself, for comfort, to reward, to not let the food go to waste – many of which are unrelated to what food is for.
 Right now, the objectivity I have with food is one I haven’t had in a long long while, if ever.

 In the past – Chasing food for an emotion